Moulding and Casting

 FAQ

-Should I mill a mould for the group assignment?
+Should I make a mold for the group assignment?

 Answer: No, group assignment is for you to get familiar with the materials and the processes.

-Should I read the MSDS and TDS this week?
+Should I read the material safety data sheet (MSDS) and technical data sheet (TDS) this week?

-I want to only make a wax mould, and cast something in it.
+I want to only make a negative mold and cast something in it.
 Is that acceptable?

 :wink: Have feedback?
 Open an issue!